addishiwotb/Telecom-Churn-Analysis/README.md

 * Audit the Fiber Optic Experience: The data shows high churn among fiber optic users, indicating potential issues with service quality, setup, or pricing that need to be addressed.
 * Focus on the Onboarding Window: Double down on customer support and engagement during the critical first 3 to 6 months of a user's lifecycle.
 * Encourage Auto Pay: Promote automated billing options, as manual electronic checks show a much higher correlation with churn.
-* Drive Value with Bundles: Introduce low-cost, high-value add ons (like tech support or device security) to increase customer stickiness.
+* Drive Value with Bundles: Introduce low cost, high value add ons (like tech support or device security) to increase customer stickiness.

 ---